hrbjoern/Dengue-fever-prediction/README.md

 pip install kedro
 ```

-All other requirements are listed in the requirements file and can be installed as such:
+All other requirements are listed in the requirements file and can be installed within the virtual environment as such:
 ```
 pip install -r requirements.txt
 ```